 In 2017, NDOW completed a summary of their ungulate survey program to provide data on the distribution of desert bighorn sheep, mule deer, and pronghorn within the proposed FRTC region of influence, particularly the proposed expansion areas (Nevada Department of Wildlife, 2017a).
 Using a mixed model approach, the NDOW used GPS collar data, aerial surveys, population model results (sex ratios and survival rates to estimate springtime post-lambing/fawning populations), and known and predicted species distributions based on habitat.
-Unless otherwise referenced, the following information for bighorn sheep, mule deer, and pronghorn is from that 2017 summary and Nevada Department of Wildlife (2013).
+Unless otherwise referenced, the following information for bighorn sheep, mule deer, and pronghorn is from that 2017 summary and the Nevada Wildlife Action Plan (Nevada Wildlife Action Plan Team, 2012).
 Additional information on wildlife water developments can be found in Section 3.9 (Water Resources).